 This guide will make use of a simple smart contract written in Solidity.
-We'll be adding a few functions to it and then use a script to deploy the contract to a test environment where we'll interact with it using our Polywrap wrapper.
+We'll be adding a few functions to it and then use a script to deploy the contract to a test environment where we'll interact with it using our Polywrap wrap.

 NB: No Solidity or smart contract knowledge is required to use the guide!